sthysel/rakali/README.md

 # Rakali (Version 0.0.1)

-Rakali is a Pythonic OpenCV wrapper.
+Rakali is a thin shim around imutils/OpenCV that adds some conveniences.

 ![Rakali by Ravenari](docs/pics/rakali.jpg)
 [1]